-Emily Glankler is an Austin native with multiple degrees in History that she has somehow converted into a useful degree.
+Emily Glankler is an Austin native with multiple degrees in History that she has somehow converted into a useful career.
 (Take that, dad!)
 She studied History and International Studies at UNC – Chapel Hill before moving back to Austin and beginning her teaching career.
 She now has nine years of classroom teaching experience and a Masters degree in History.

 Emily is also a public speaker who wants to inspire and help other educators use media literacy, tackle current events and make connections between history and the “real world” in their classrooms.
 She presented at SXSW EDU in 2019 on the topic of “Teaching in the Era of Fake News” and has visited multiple school districts to share her strategies for making the history classroom more engaging and bringing current events into core classes.

 For rates and more information on having Emily lead a training at your school, please email email@example.com.